How to get started with indoor cycling training

 Everything you need to know to get set up and riding indoors

-Indoor training offers a number of benefits over training outdoors.
-It's really time-efficient; you can fit it around the rest of your life; and you can train in a way you just can't out on the road.
-Then, of course, there's the weather.
-Cyclists from northern climes will be thrilled to hear that it doesn't tend to rain indoors.
+Indoor training offers a number of benefits over training outdoors - it's really time-efficient, you can fit it around the rest of your life, and you can train in a way you just can't out on the road.

-Once you've got your bike in your new indoor trainer, attach your bike and raise the front wheel off the ground to make the bike level.
+Once you've got your bike and your new indoor trainer, attach your bike and raise the front wheel off the ground to make the bike level.
 A chunky book or catalogue should do the job.

 Then, lay something under the bike to catch your sweat and protect the floor.
 You can get something purpose-built, but a yoga mat or towel should be fine.